Filling a Vacancy

 • This action is appropriate when the reorganization is legitimate because of change in work or funding.

-• A reorganization may result in the need for Classification Review for affected positions.
+• A reorganization may result in the need for Classification Review for one or more affected positions.

 • The Employee & Labor Relations Analyst (ELRA) is available to consult with the Hiring Manager regarding reorganization options.